What is employers' liability insurance?

 - You’re a sole trader

 - You run a family business.
-This means you employ only close relatives – such as your husband, wife, son or daughter.
+This means you employ only close relatives.
+Say, your husband, wife, son or daughter.
 The family business exemption is not designed for limited companies.

 To find out more about the rules and what they might mean for you, research can help.
-You could contact the Federation of Small Businesses (external link) (FSB) or Health and Safety Executive (external link) (HSE).
+Try the:

 Is employers’ liability insurance tax deductible?

-Keep in mind that, because this type of insurance can benefit employees, you’ll also need to report the costs (external link) at the end of each tax year.
+You’ll also need to report the costs (external link) at the end of each tax year.
+This is because this type of insurance can benefit employees.